Everyday-Future/cookiecutter-devops/{{cookiecutter.project_slug}}/README.rst

     |   |   |-- auth.py      <- authentication infrastructure
     |   |
     |   |-- __init__.py      <- Flask initialization and configuration
-    |   |-- requirements.txt <- Dependencies specifically for the model server
+    |   |-- requirements.txt <- Dependencies specifically for the model server.
+May be appended with special extensions
     |
     |-- host                 <- Scripts and markdown for hosting within cloud services
     |   |-- test-all.sh      <- Script for automatically running all tests and stopping at failure